newOnahtaN/Genie-GENe-Cataloger/README.txt

 If an excel file is lost, there will always be a backup of the most recent GENe operation performed saved as an excel file that will be present in the GENe folder which is located in your 'User' directory, also known as your Home Directory.
+This is only the case if you are on a Windows machine unfortunately because the Mac will not allow programs like this one to create directories.
+Instead, the Mac version saves a copy to this program’s working directory, which is very difficult to access.

-If the program terminates early, or errors for any reason, the error message is written into a file called 'GENe Error Log.txt' that can also be found in the same directory as the backup file.
-If an error persists and cannot be resolved, please feel free to contact me at ncowen@emailwm.edu
+If the program terminates early, or errors for any reason, the error message is written into a file called 'GENe Error Log.txt' that can also be found in the same directory as the backup file if you are on Windows, and if you are on MacOS then you can open it directly from the GUI.
+If GENe errors, the error log will not update until you close GENe, so when it does error on Mac, close it down, open it up again, and then check the error log button If an error persists and cannot be resolved, please feel free to contact me at ncowen@emailwm.edu